photoprism/photoprism-docs/docs/developer-guide/ui/screenshots.md

-# Development of our user interface in time lapse ⏱
+# UI Development in Fast Motion ⏱

 ## August 15 , 2018 ##
 The first prototype was based on Bootstrap 4.